Lambda-Work-Course-1/Unit_1--User_Interface_and_Git--Mod_4--CSS-Layouts--User-Interface-II/ReadMe.md

 - [x]  Information about you in place of the given placeholder
 - [x]  A `My Projects` button that links to the projects page
 - [x]  A `Contact Me` button that links to the contact page
-- [ x]  Links to any social media profiles (Instagram, linkedIn, Twitter) into the footer section of your home page [I don't use these]
+- [x]  Links to any social media profiles (Instagram, linkedIn, Twitter) into the footer section of your home page [I don't use these]

 ### Task 3: Stretch Goals